View More Images

 This itinerary is subject to change.

-The airports closest to the tour’s start at Tokyo Station are Tokyo’s Haneda and Narita International Airports, Nagoya’s Central Japan Airport, and Osaka’s Kansai International Airport.
+The airports most convenient for international travel and access to the tour’s start at Yonezawa Station are Tokyo’s Haneda and Narita International Airports.

 -----